 Step 5: Get rid of the stain.
 Chances are, you used a colored candle.
-(Yes, I know: they’re pretty.)
-Now, even though the wax is gone, the stain isn’t.
+(Hey, they’re pretty!)
+So even though the wax is gone, the stain isn’t.
 To get rid of it, pour a tiny amount of rubbing alcohol on one of the white cloths.
 Dab at the stain.
 DO NOT RUB.
 Do NOT soak the area, because rubbing alcohol can ruin the glue that keeps your carpet fibers attached to the backing.
 You will need to change cloths repeatedly as the candle wax coloring transfers from your carpet to the cloth.

 Step 6: Is the stain STILL there?
-Lightly dampen a cloth with the clear household ammonia.
-(Note: this is going to smell.
+Open the windows, then lightly dampen a cloth with clear household ammonia.
+(Note: Seriously, open the windows.
+This is going to smell.
 Rubbing alcohol combined with ammonia is basically what creates smelling salts.
 It’s not going to hurt you, but it sure does stink.)
 Turn your iron’s steam setting on.
 Place a clean white cloth over the spot and run the iron over it.
 Be sure to keep the iron in constant motion.
 After a few passes, you’ll see the stain transfer to the cloth.
 Change cloths.
 Repeat until the stain is gone.

 Step 7: Finish the job.
 Dampen yet another white cloth with water and dab at the area to lift away the ammonia.
 Let it dry.
-Once the area is completely dry, vacuum it thoroughly to lift the nap, then contemplate buying candles that match your carpet from now on.
+Once the area is completely dry, vacuum it thoroughly to lift the nap.